parodos-dev/serverless-workflows-config/README.md

 * [MTA](./mta/README.md)
 * [Move2Kube](./move2kube/README.md)

+By default, only the Greeting and MTA workflows are enabled.
-To install workflows by the meta-chart, run:
+To install *all* of the workflows by the meta-chart, run:
 ```
-$ helm install orchestrator-workflows orchestrator-workflows/workflows --namespace=sonataflow-infra
+$ helm install orchestrator-workflows orchestrator-workflows/workflows --set move2kube.enabled=true --namespace=sonataflow-infra
 ```

 Run the following command to apply it to the `move2kubeURL` parameter: